Where Do The Wires Go On A Starter Solenoid?

 What Is Starter and Its Components?

-The starter is a crucial component of the engine that is responsible for starting the engine of a vehicle.
-It draws electrical power from the battery and converts it into mechanical energy, which is used to turn the engine’s crankshaft and start the combustion process.
+The starter is a key part of the engine that gets the engine running in a vehicle.
+It takes power from the battery and turns it into mechanical energy, which spins the engine’s crankshaft to start the combustion.

 The internal view of a starter is shown in the illustration below: